Maruf2k3/Simple-java-Projects/README.md

 -   Interger Evaluation and verifier

 ## Project[6]
 -   Simple prime number checker
 -   Uses functions to input validation and infinit loop and quit options.

+##Project[7]
+-   Its a simple terminal based TODO list App
+-   have few main functionality as [add , remove , display]
+-   Buit in user value validation and few error catching conditions